tschm/paper/README.md

 # paper

-This repository each a template for the [cradle](https://github.com/cvxgrp/cradle) system.
+This repository is a template for the [cradle](https://github.com/cvxgrp/cradle) system.